metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 <br>

+> info "Information"
-It is important to mention that there are several basic functions defined in this file that will be used by the rest of scripts.
+> It is important to mention that there are several basic functions defined in this file that will be used by the rest of scripts.

 <br>

-#### **Logging.sh**
+#### **logging.sh**

 This script ensures that there is a log folder where all the information gathered during the execution of the scripts is stored.
 If there is any issue during the deployment, this is one of the first places to look at.